eccelerators/SimStm/README.rst

 .. code-block:: none

- lines get array alines $pvar tarray rvar lines set array alines 9 tarray rvar
+ lines get array alines $pvar tarray rvar lines get array alines 9 tarray rvar

-Get a line from a lines object at a given position and write its content into an array.
-The line is expected to hold hex numbers (without 0x prefix) separated by spaces (e.g., A123 BCF11 123 E333 would be 4 hex numbers).
+The ``lines get array`` instruction gets a line from a lines object at a given position and write its content into an array.

+The line is expected to hold hex numbers (without 0x prefix) separated by spaces (e.g., A123 BCF11 123 E333 would be 4 hex
+numbers).
 The given array must be able to hold the number of found hex numbers.
 It will not be filled completely if fewer than its size are